sdcTools/CensusProtection/TargetedRecordSwapping/Argus/readme.md

 Just start that program and you can start using mu-argus.

-Further information you can find in the [**Quick Reference**](https://github.com/sdcTools/muargus/releases/download/5.1.4BETA/QuickReferenceTRS5.1.4.pdf).
+Further information specifically on the use of the Taregeted Record Swapping method can be found in the [**Quick Reference**](https://github.com/sdcTools/muargus/releases/download/5.1.4BETA/QuickReferenceTRS5.1.4.pdf).

 ### Feedback
 Feedback (via issues) in the [**issue-tracker**](https://github.com/sdcTools/UserSupport/issues) with regards to bugs or feature requests are welcome.